Medicare Enrolled

 What this data tells you about Dr. Rieber

-Dr. Alyssa Rieber is a hematology & oncology in Fredericksburg, TX, with 19 years in practice.
+Dr. Alyssa Rieber is a hematology & oncology specialist in Fredericksburg, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Rieber performed 149,797 Medicare services across 5,307 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Rieber received a total of $1,205 from 13 pharmaceutical and/or device companies across 48 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in hematology & oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.